FireflyMigration/firefly-doc/dev-docs/guide/01_An-introduction-to-NET/01-Intro/08-Comments.md

 ﻿
 **Comments**

-Comments can be used to document lines in the code
+Comments can be used to document lines in the code or to add remarks for the developers

 To add a single line comment use **//** before the comment